slub/ocrd_controller/README.md

 ### Data transfer

-If your data files cannot be directly mounted on the host (not even as a network share), then you can use `scp` or `sftp` to transfer them to the server:
+If your data files cannot be directly mounted on the host (not even as a network share), then you can use `rsync`, `scp` or `sftp` to transfer them to the server:

+    rsync --port 8022 -av some-directory ocrd@controller:/data
     scp -P 8022 -r some-directory ocrd@controller:/data
     echo put some-directory /data | sftp -P 8022 ocrd@controller

 Analogously, to transfer the results back:

+    rsync --port 8022 -av ocrd@controller:/data/some-directory .
     scp -P 8022 -r ocrd@controller:/data/some-directory .
     echo get /data/some-directory | sftp -P 8022 ocrd@controller